Noam2Stein/ggmath/README.md

 Custom element types can also take advantage of SIMD without using low-level intrinsics by reusing existing primitive vector types as backends.

+## When to Use This Crate

+`ggmath` is a good choice for projects that need functionality similar to [`glam`], but with **generic types** and support for **custom scalar types**.
+If your project involves general-purpose linear algebra, you may find [`nalgebra`] more suitable.

+Compared to `glam`, `ggmath` can be a better option when your project requires any form of generics, custom numeric types, or SIMD optimizations for integer types.
+On the other hand, `glam` is often a better choice for projects that primarily use `f32` types and don't rely on generics, as it compiles faster and offers a simpler API when working exclusively with `f32`.

+Note that these recommendations reflect the intended, more complete version of `ggmath`.
+In its current state, missing features and optimizations may be deal breakers for ***many*** projects.

 ## Features

 - Vectors of length 2, 3, or 4, with either SIMD or scalar backends